openhatch/in-person-event-handbook/index.rst

       - For each issue:  Read the thread for each issue and identify where in the process of addressing the issue the community is.
 If there is an unverified bug, add the label "Unverified".
 If there is an untested patch, add the label "Untested patch".
 If there's a feature request with no associated milestone, add the label "Needs milestone".

-  - Reach goal:  Use the labels as a guide to "clean" each issue.
+  - Stretch goal:  Use the labels as a guide to "clean" each issue.
 Verify bugs, test patches, etc.

     - Task 1:  Verify Bugs